-Cremation is “the process of reducing the body to ashes and bone fragments through the use of intense heat” (Elder Options of Texas).
-It is often an affordable alternative to a traditional burial because you can reduce funeral home, cemetery, and headstone costs.
+Cremation is the reduction of a body to ash and bone fragments through the use of very high heat.
+In, general, cremation can be a lower-cost alternative to a traditional burial as you can reduce funeral home, cemetery, and headstone costs.

 Depending on the regulations of your state, you may have at least a 24-hour waiting period before the cremation can take place.
 The actual cremation process can take anywhere from 1 to 4 hours as well as a few hours to allow the remains to cool.
 The remains can weigh anywhere from 3 to 9 pounds.

 For a list of state-by-state cremation laws, click here.

 What to do with Ashes